As told by his mum Isla

 Since then it has been onward and upward!
 He is still dependent on the PEG for all his feeds but we hope to start tube weaning soon.
 We were recently discharged from the respiratory team as he has grown out of the bronchomalacia, and the cardiac team seem pleased with his progress.

 Rory has had 5 major surgeries, 10 GA procedures, and countless admissions and has all the scars to prove it.
-As he approaches his 2nd birthday he is a happy, cheeky, active little boy who has many doctors, surgeons, nurses and specialists to thank for being here.
+He is a happy, cheeky, active little boy who has many doctors, surgeons, nurses and specialists to thank for being here.
 So thank you, the Royal Brompton and everyone involved!!